ArtCenter1/SwingMatch/tasks/prd-swingmatch-updated.md

 14. The system must support in-app YouTube video replay for basic stroke lessons
 15. The system must provide local storage with automatic cloud synchronization
-16. The system must allow users to organize sessions with custom notes and tags
+16. The system must allow users to organize sessions with custom notes and tags 14.1 The system must offer bookmarks for the YouTube video library to ensure easy access

 ### 4.3 AI Stroke Analysis Engine
 17. The system must analyze strokes using computer vision and pose estimation (MediaPipe)